Writing tools today are a long way removed from typewriters and carbon paper.

 You will need specialist software that will give you the ability to search the entire Amazon database.

-Publisher Rocket gives you access to real-time data that shows you exactly what Amazon book buyers type into Amazon Search.
+Publisher Rocket gives you access to real-time book data that shows you exactly what Amazon book buyers type into Amazon Search.

 It shows you how many people search for these keywords every month.
 It can also help you find profitable keywords for your AMS book advertising campaigns.